Bomaro/Bomaro/README.md

 ### Hi there, I am Rafael Bomaro👋

 - 🔭 I’m currently working on as Professor and Energy business development coordinator
-- 🌱 I’m currently learning Python, HTML, CSS
+- 🌱 I’m currently learning Web3
 - 👯 I’m looking to collaborate on good data science projects for the energy sector
 - 🤔 I’m looking for help with projects with data science
 - 💬 Ask me about energy trader